 All-natural Baby Food

-Since their manufacturing involves relatively little investment, this category of food is relatively cheap and anyone can easily afford it.
+Since their manufacturing involves relatively little investment, this food category is relatively cheap and anyone can easily afford it.
+Its production also requires little standardization, provided the ingredients used are fit for human consumption.

 Organic Baby Food

 These foods are free from pesticides, bacteria, additives, and modified ingredients.
 Since these sorts of foods are environmentally friendly, they are favored by sustainability-conscious people.
+Their costs, however, are very high, as it’s set high to meet the demands of its production standards.